Skip to main content

 action: terraform-init

-You can use https://github.com/suzuki-shunsuke/terraform-aws-tfaction to create IAM Roles with the minimum required permissions.
+You can use terraform-aws-tfaction to create IAM Roles with the minimum required permissions.
 However, using this module is not mandatory.

 OIDC

 You can assume an IAM Role from GitHub Actions using OIDC.
-This is not directly related to tfaction, so the details are omitted here.
+This is not directly related to tfaction, so we will not cover it in detail here.

 https://docs.github.com/en/actions/how-tos/secure-your-work/security-harden-deployments/oidc-in-aws